 ARS has updated the agreement with the Arkansas Department of Education, Special Education Unit (ADE SEU) that provides transition services to students in public schools.
 The parties agree to participate in technical assistance and in-service training to assist educational agencies in planning, and to coordinate services to ensure timely and appropriate supports and services are provided to eligible individuals.
 ARS Transition policy requires ARS counselors to engage school personnel to generate referrals of students to ARS and to develop an IPE for each student determined eligible.
-ADE is financially responsible for the delivery and coordinating Pre-Employment Transition Services and taking applications, determining eligibility, and providing vocational Rehabilitation services for individuals determined eligible for transition services.
+ADE is financially responsible for the delivery and coordination of secondary education as set forth through IDEA.
+ARS is responsible for coordinating Pre-Employment Transition Services and taking applications, determining eligibility, and providing vocational Rehabilitation services for individuals determined eligible for transition services.